devdemos/HelloAfterpay/README.md

 and referenced in the `userdata`, eliminating hardcoding and dependencies.

 ### Application Delivery
-The `HelloAfterpay` application is delivered via the use of containerisation, The application has been containerised, meaning it is a running Docker image built and running locally.
+The `HelloAfterpay` application is delivered via containerisation using Docker.

-By default 2 nodes are created, of which the LaunchConfig pulls the required files from S3, builds and then runs the containerised application on port 80
+By default 2 nodes are created, of which the LaunchConfig pulls the required files from S3 including the `Dockerfile`. <br>
+This file then builds the required image, followed by running the image as a container exposing it on `Port 80`, by default the Application runs on `Port 5000`

 ## Configuration Management
 All packages are update to date and all pending security updates are applied against the default OS repositories at time of deployment.